LIMUNIMI/ASMD/docs/Scientific_notes.rst

 matchng notes, using the classical DTW symmetric step-pattern and the euclidean distance.
-The evaluation uses `vienna_corpus`, `traditional_flute`, `MusicNet`, `Bach10` and `asap` group from `Maestro` dataset for a total of 875 scores, split in train-set and test-set with 70-30 proportion, resulting in 626 songs for training and 249 songs for testing.
+The evaluation uses `vienna_corpus`, `traditional_flute`, `MusicNet`, `Bach10` and `asap` group from `Maestro` dataset for a total of 875 scores, split in train-set and test-set with 70-30 proportion, resulting in 614 songs for training and 261 songs for testing.

-However, since Eita's method takes a long time on some scores, I removed the scores for which Eita's method ends after 20 seconds; this resulted in a total of 328 songs for training and ~145 songs for testing (~52% and ~58% of the total number of songs with an available score).
+However, since Eita's method takes a long time on some scores, I removed the scores for which Eita's method ends after 20 seconds; this resulted in a total of 338 songs for training and ~155 songs for testing (~55% and ~59% of the total number of songs with an available score).

 Both the two compared methods are based on the random choice of a standard deviation and a mean for the whole song according to the collected distributions of standard deviations and means.
 Statistics are collected for onsets differences and duration ratios between performance and score.
+After the estimation of new onsets and offsets, onsets a sorted and offsets are made lower than the next onsets with the same pitch.

-They instead differ in how they chose the standardized misalignment:
+The two methods differ for how the standardized misalignment is computed/generated:

 * old method randomly choses it according to the collected distribution
 * new method uses an HMM with Gaussian mixture emissions instead of a simple